mattmccormick/docs/chromeprofiles_md.md

 ![](chrome10.jpg)<br>
 If you are not logged in you will see a small icon of a person.
 Click this and enter your credentials to log in to Chrome.

-3. Click the "Switch Person" button
+3. Click the "**Switch Person**" button
 ![](chrome11.jpg)<br>

 4. If there is already another profile logged in to Chrome, it will show beside yours.
-If not, then click "Add Account" at the bottom of the page.
+If not, then click "**Add Account**" at the bottom of the page.
 This will allow you to create a new profile to use in Chrome.
 ![](chrome12.jpg)<br>

 5. Now you have two Chrome screens open, allowing you to work from two different accounts at the same time